 - Cross the bridge and take an immediate left onto the Bay Trail.
 At the first grove of eucalyptus trees, look for paths down to the beach.
 Take one and explore a really great little beach.

 - Cross the bridge, take an immediate left onto the Bay Trail, and walk about .5 mile to a very long beach.
 There’s a eucalyptus tree out on the beach and it provides just the right amount of shade on a hot day.

 - Cross the bridge and continue on the paved road to a playground.
 It’s a pretty basic playground and kids love it.

 - Cross the bridge and continue on the paved road until you’re at the point of Point Pinole.
-There’s a pier where people fish, and a rocky shore underneath that is home to tons of rocks that are fun to turn over.
+There’s a pier where people fish and a rocky shore underneath that is home to tons of rocks that are fun to turn over.
 A shuttle runs to/from the pier which can take you back.
-Check the sign at the parking lot for times and cost.
+Check the sign at the parking lot for times and costs.

 Oh, and the sunset from the beach along the Bay Trail is gorgeous!